Azure-Samples/cognitive-services-speech-sdk/samples/js/node/web/avatar/README.md

         * `ICE_SERVER_URL_REMOTE` - (Optional) the URL of your customized ICE server for remote side.
 This is only required when the ICE address for remote side is different from local side.
         * `ICE_SERVER_USERNAME` - (Optional) the username of your customized ICE server.
         * `ICE_SERVER_PASSWORD` - (Optional) the password of your customized ICE server.
+    * Run `npm install` to install any required dependency on your computer.
     * Run `node server.js` to start this sample.

-* Step 2: Open a browser and navigate to `http://localhost:3001/chat` to view the web UI of this sample.
+* Step 2: Open a browser and navigate to `http://localhost:5000/chat` to view the web UI of this sample.

 * Step 3: Fill or select below information:
     * Chat Configuration